-While it might not be the safest thing for a big Hollywood A-lister, Cruise’s daredevil attitude has certainly made him a marketable actor!
+While this might not be the safest thing for a big Hollywood A-lister, Cruise’s daredevil attitude has certainly made him a marketable actor!

 With more than one successful blockbuster under his belt, this particular action hero has earned the right to make outrageous demands.
 In fact, Cruise is up there with the likes of Jason Statham and Dwayne ‘The Rock” Johnson when it comes to bankability.

-And just to clear things up, yes, we mean the Mission Impossible franchises.
-In those films, Cruise performs stunts that go from hard to extremely dangerous.
-But who needs a stunt double when you’re Tom Cruise?
+Even in the Mission Impossible films, Cruise performs complex stunts that range from hard to extremely dangerous.
+Who needs a stunt double when you’re Tom Cruise?

-Just having Tom Cruise’s face on a Mission Impossible poster have fans of the franchise flocking to see the latest installment.
+Just seeing Tom Cruise’s face on a Mission Impossible poster causes fans of the franchise flocking to see the latest installment.
 And people who aren’t fans are just as interested in seeing what crazy stunts the actor is going to pull off next.

 We mean, it’s not every day you get to see one of Hollywood’s heartthrobs jumping through skyscraper windows in adrenaline-packed action sequences!
 It’s just a part of Cruise’s box office success.

 Giant Fish Tank Explosion?
-No Problem For Cruise
+It’s No Problem For Cruise

-Speaking of the Mission Impossible franchise.
-The films are so full of action sequences it’s amazing the film’s writers can think up new and improbable stunts for Cruise’s Ethan Hunt to do next.
+Speaking of the Mission Impossible franchise, the films are so full of action sequences it’s amazing the writers can think up new and improbable stunts for Cruise’s Ethan Hunt to do next.

 Seriously, who is the one who thought it was a good idea to have Ethan Hunt jump away just in time for a gigantic fish tank to explode behind him?
 It’s an awesomely bizarre scene and definitely showed off Cruise’s skills as a stuntman.